Energiasalv successfully fulfills the three goals of the energy trilemma

 HOW much electricity DO WE NEED?

-The current record for electricity consumption is 1587 MW.
-This happened in one afternoon in 2010.
-In similar extreme cases, when there is a lack of electricity production in the system simultaneously, Estonian PHES (500 MW) will thus be able to cover one-third of Estonian peak consumption for up to 12 hours.
+The current record for electricity consumption is 1594.7 MW, which happened in 2024.
+In similar extreme cases, when there is a simultaneous lack of electricity production in the system, Estonian PHS (500 MW) will thus be able to cover one-third of Estonian peak consumption for up to 30 hours.